Asian Forex Overview (July 14 - 18)

 2. CAD JPY

 The Japanese yen is likely to continue weakening until there is clarification from the Bank of Japan regarding the potential interest rate hike.
-If that happens, there will be pullbacks; however, until then, commodity currencies like CAD and JPY are likely to further strengthen.
+If that happens, there will be pullbacks; however, until then, commodity currencies like CAD and AUD are likely to further strengthen.

 CAD JPY daily chart, Source: TradingView